 We will prevent people who pose a risk of harm by adhering to statutory responsibilities and checking our staff using the Disclosure and Barring Service.
 We take proportionate decisions on whether to ask for any checks beyond what is required and ensure volunteers are appropriately supervised.
-We have written recruitment and selection policies and procedures in place and utilise information from The Safer Recruitment Consortium.

-The Guidance for Safer Working Practice for those working in Education settings is referred to.
+We have written recruitment and selection policies and procedures in place.
+We utilise information from The Safer Recruitment Consortium in particular Guidance for Safer Working Practice for those working in Education settings.

-At least one of the person who conducts an interview has completed safer recruitment training.
+At least one person who conducts an interview has completed safer recruitment training.

-Also see our safer recruitment policy/ Safeguarding, disclosure and barring policy
+Also see our safer recruitment policy/ Safeguarding, disclosure, and barring policy